papermashea/ds-2020/week02/week02-Documentation.md

 ### Using text methods to collect addresses
 I am looking for everything that exists after an h4, break, bold text, another break.
 Alternately, I could wish I could select any "<td style="border-bottom:1px solid #e3e3e3; width:260px" valign="top">".

-#### Selecting tr/td
-I tried pulling all the 'tr td' and the console log was pulling for about 10 minutes, a lot of gibberish.
-Oops.
-After reading the cheerio documentation more closely, I have decided to grab all of the contents of the tds with widths of 260 and clean them up from there.

-#### Selectors missing the mark
-I found that it was extremely easy to use .remove, .find and others to parse elements with the literally any objects/styling to them.
-Addresses were hard because they're just floating, alone in a string.

 #### Trying to add classes for addresses
 Also found that there was no point in inserting html to create a class for addresses as there was no consistent HTML element to prepend a closing tag to (i.e. detailsBox wasn't always available to push a closing tag to).
 Plus, it felt pretty hacky.